viakab/fpv-builds/README.md

 Kit frame (ImpulseRC Alien), self-assembled and wired, analog FPV with ImmersionRC antenna, GoPro Hero for HD recording.
 The "big" quad of the fleet.
-Parts list being reconstructed from old orders.
+Parts list will be added.

 → [Full build notes](builds/alien-6in/)